![]() |

 [Site Editor's Answer]Personally, I would go with the Harvey.
 It's a known brand and I like the idea that the same company that sells the windows is installing.
 If anything goes wrong, you know where to go.
 Harvey has a good reputation.

 [Marc's Answer]Interestingly enough, after I responded to your reply I found an error in the Harvey quote.
-They are now $700 more than the Paradigm quote.
+They are now $700 more than the Paradigm windows quote.
 Interesting process.
 [Site Editor's Answer]Hm, I would negotiate each bid and see where it comes in at -- or simply go to the Harvey dealer and tell him that his bid is $1000 more than the Paradigm.
 You are ready to go if he can match the other quote.

 Paradigm Windows vs Simonton 5500Looking to replace two patio sliding doors, I large picture window and one bow.
 Looking at Simonton 5500 and Paradigm.
 Which window/door is better?
 Should I be looking at another company.
 I live in upstate New York and have a lot of snow and cold.